Looking to publish in Journal of Medical Internet Research? Livewrite integrates seamlessly with Word to help you write, edit, and format faster.

 Standard review time is less than 2 months.
 Fast-tracked papers aim for 4 weeks from submission to initial decision.

-Reformat to Journal Of Medical Internet Research using Livewrite PremiumIs a cover letter required?
+Reformat to Journal of Medical Internet Research using Livewrite PremiumIs a cover letter required?

 A cover letter is required and should contain all essential information for the journal staff and editors.
 Previous or simultaneous internet publication, potential overlap with related articles, and duplicative material must be disclosed in the cover letter.

-Reformat to Journal Of Medical Internet Research using Livewrite PremiumWhat are the publication costs?
+Reformat to Journal of Medical Internet Research using Livewrite PremiumWhat are the publication costs?

 Authors who have published a protocol in JMIR Research Protocols get a discount of 20% on the Article Processing Fee when publishing a subsequent results paper in any JMIR journal.

-Reformat to Journal Of Medical Internet Research using Livewrite Premium
+Reformat to Journal of Medical Internet Research using Livewrite Premium